redhat-openshift-ecosystem/certification-releases/4.9/ga/ci-pipeline.md

 # Operator Certification CI Pipeline<br/>Instructions
-## <a id="before-you-start"></a>Get Help:
+## Get Help:
-Technology Partner Success Desk is a service  for all our technology partners where they can ask technical and non-technical questions pertaining to Red Hat offerings, programs, engagement processes, etc. If you run into any issues throughout these instructions please reach out to the Technology Partner Success Desk.
+> Technology Partner Success Desk is a service  for all our technology partners where they can ask technical and non-technical questions pertaining to Red Hat offerings, programs, engagement processes, etc. If you run into any issues throughout these instructions please reach out to the Technology Partner Success Desk.
+>

-You can access the Success Desk by going to: [Red Hat Help Request](https://connect.redhat.com/support/technology-partner/#/).
+> You can access the Success Desk by going to: [Red Hat Help Request](https://connect.redhat.com/support/technology-partner/#/).

 ## Table of Contents
 * [Before you start](#before-you-start)
   * [What you will need](#what-you-need)